MChorfa/TraceGuard/docs/API.md

 GET /api/provenance

-Returns a list of all provenance records in the system.
+Retrieves a list of all provenance records.

+Response Body:

 ### Create Provenance Record